I consulted a young, female patient who was considering rhinoplasty for many years as she felt self-conscious about her nose.

 Our nurses then provided thorough aftercare and check-ins, with the patient seeing me shortly after the surgery and several months later.

 To request a consultation, please complete this form.
-Please note these consultations carry a fee of £200.

 Our Patient Advisors are contactable via phone Monday to Friday from the hours of 10:00 – 18:00